 Craft for your Shelter Day

-Shelters and rescues, go through MANY beds, blankets, leashes, collars, and toys as they see thousands of pets come through their facilities each year.
+Shelters and rescues go through MANY beds, blankets, leashes, collars, and toys as they see thousands of pets come through their facilities each year.
 I like to call these items "behind the scenes items" because people don't always think about them being an expense for the facility.
-As they rely on donations, cash donations are great but these behind the scenes items are just as necessary to keep them thriving and will allow them to use their funds on more vital bills, like keeping the lights on and paying medical expenses on the animals in their possession.
+As they rely on donations, cash donations are great.
+Still, these behind the scenes items are just as necessary to keep them thriving and will allow them to use their funds on more vital bills, like keeping the lights on and paying medical expenses on the animals in their possession.

-Some of the items that you might be making are beds, blankets, pillow covers, leashes and collars, and even "Adopt Me" bandanas for the pets to wear at adoption events.
-Toys are also a great craft items but be sure they are sewn with enough reinforcement that there are no loose pieces or small parts that can be ripped off which will cause a choking hazard.
-Never use buttons, or small plastic pieces, and it is best to create simple yet hardy items like a braided rope toy for dogs and a tassel tied to a dowel for kitties.
+Some of the items you might be making are beds, blankets, pillow covers, leashes and collars, and even "Adopt Me" bandanas for the pets to wear at adoption events.
+Toys are also great craft items, but they are sewn with enough reinforcement that there are no loose pieces or small parts that can be ripped off, which will cause a choking hazard.
+Never use buttons or small plastic pieces, and it is best to create simple yet hardy items like a braided rope toy for dogs and a tassel tied to a dowel for kitties.

-se hashtag #TracisPaws and we'll feature your photo tomorrow!
+Use hashtag #TracisPaws, and we'll feature your photo tomorrow!